Speeeddy/zoom-recording-s3-exporter/README.md

 # Installation instructions

 ## Setting up the CloudFormation stack
 Use AWS SAM CLI to deploy this application.
 Clone this repository, and using SAM CLI from inside the cloned folder, execute:
-`sam build` (Requires python3.7/pip)
+1. `sam build` (Requires python3.7/pip)
-`sam deploy --guided --capabilities CAPABILITY_NAMED_IAM` (Requires AWS credentials) You may need to configure your AWS User credentials using `aws configure` prior to deploy step.
+2. `sam deploy --guided --capabilities CAPABILITY_NAMED_IAM` (Requires AWS credentials)
+You may need to configure your AWS User credentials using `aws configure` (using AWS CLI) prior to deploy step.

 Other than this, you can also set this up directly using AWS CloudFormation by creating a stack.
 Note that the Lambda code may need to be inputted into `template.yaml` file (InlineCode) or set up separately.